stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 These nodes provide prerequisites and reusable frameworks.

-* Q071 (Origin of life)
+* Q071 (Origin of life, BH_BIO_ORIGIN_L3_071)
-  Reason: Supplies the baseline replicator and minimal reproducer models that Q073 extends into multi-level organizational transitions using MultiLevelSelection_TensionFunctional.
+  Reason: Supplies baseline replicator and minimal reproducer models that Q073 extends into multi-level organizational transitions, using the `MultiLevelSelection_TensionFunctional` defined in Section 8.1.

-* Q072 (Origin of the genetic code)
+* Q072 (Origin of the genetic code, BH_BIO_GENETIC_CODE_L3_072)
-  Reason: Provides information-channel and encoding concepts that feed into info_integration_L for higher-level organizing units.
+  Reason: Provides information-channel and encoding concepts that feed into `info_integration_L` and higher-level organizing units in Q073.

-* Q078 (From genotype to phenotype)
+* Q078 (From genotype to phenotype, BH_BIO_GENOTYPE_PHENOTYPE_L3_078)
-  Reason: Defines mapping structures from genotype to phenotype that become more layered and hierarchical in MultiLevelSelection_TensionFunctional.
+  Reason: Defines mapping structures from genotype to phenotype that become more layered and hierarchical in `MultiLevelSelection_TensionFunctional`.

 ### 2.2 Downstream problems

 These nodes reuse Q073 components directly.

-* Q080 (Limits of biosphere adaptability)
+* Q080 (Limits of biosphere adaptability, BH_BIO_ADAPT_L3_080)
-  Reason: Reuses OrganizationalLevel_Descriptor to evaluate how the number and diversity of organizational levels affects long-term adaptability.
+  Reason: Reuses `OrganizationalLevel_Descriptor` to evaluate how the number and diversity of organizational levels affect long-term adaptability.

-* Q098 (Anthropocene system dynamics)
+* Q098 (Anthropocene system dynamics, BH_EARTH_ANTHROPOCENE_L3_098)
-  Reason: Uses TransitionScenario_Template to model human-driven transitions in planetary-scale socio-ecological systems.
+  Reason: Uses `TransitionScenario_Template` to model human-driven transitions in planetary-scale socio-ecological systems.

-* Q107 (Mechanisms of large scale collective action)
+* Q107 (Mechanisms of large scale collective action, BH_SOC_COLLECTIVE_L3_107)
-  Reason: Reuses MultiLevelSelection_TensionFunctional to describe incentive alignment between individuals, organizations, and institutions.
+  Reason: Reuses `MultiLevelSelection_TensionFunctional` to describe incentive alignment between individuals, organizations, and institutions.

-* Q125 (Multi agent AI dynamics)
+* Q125 (Multi agent AI dynamics, BH_AI_MULTIAGENT_L3_125)
-  Reason: Reuses TransitionScenario_Template to construct world T and world F scenarios for emergent higher-level AI organizations.
+  Reason: Reuses `TransitionScenario_Template` to construct World T and World F scenarios for emergent higher-level AI organizations.

 ### 2.3 Parallel problems

 Parallel problems share similar tension types but do not depend directly on Q073 components.

-* Q075 (Fundamental mechanisms of aging)
+* Q075 (Fundamental mechanisms of aging, BH_BIO_AGING_L3_075)
-  Reason: Both Q075 and Q073 involve long-term trade-offs between individual-level fitness and system-level maintenance under incentive_tension.
+  Reason: Both Q075 and Q073 involve long-term tradeoffs between individual-level fitness and system-level maintenance under incentive_tension.

-* Q104 (Dynamics of wealth and income inequality)
+* Q104 (Dynamics of wealth and income inequality, BH_SOC_INEQUALITY_L3_104)
-  Reason: Both study misalignment and partial alignment of incentives across nested levels (individuals, groups, institutions) in complex systems.
+  Reason: Both study misalignment and partial alignment of incentives across nested levels of organization.

 ### 2.4 Cross-domain edges

 These edges show transfer of Q073 concepts beyond biology.

-* Q105 (Prediction of systemic crashes)
+* Q105 (Prediction of systemic crashes, BH_SOC_SYSTEMIC_RISK_L3_105)
-  Reason: Uses TransitionScenario_Template to model breakdowns and reconfigurations of cooperative structures in complex systems.
+  Reason: Uses `TransitionScenario_Template` to model breakdowns and reconfigurations of cooperative structures in complex systems.

-* Q121 (AI alignment problem)
+* Q121 (AI alignment problem, BH_AI_ALIGNMENT_L3_121)
-  Reason: Adapts MultiLevelSelection_TensionFunctional to alignment between agents, overseers, and institutions in artificial systems.
+  Reason: Adapts `MultiLevelSelection_TensionFunctional` to alignment between agents, overseers, and institutions in artificial systems.

 ---

 ## 3. Tension Universe encoding (effective layer)

 All content in this block is confined to the effective layer.
-It defines state spaces, observables, invariants, and singular sets for Q073, without specifying any deep TU generative rules or mappings from raw data to internal fields.
+It defines state spaces, observables, invariants, singular sets, and encoding classes for Q073, without specifying any deep TU generative rules or mappings from raw data to internal fields.

 ### 3.1 State space